anjaustin/secure-docker-with-tls/README.md

 chmod -v 0400 ca-key.pem key.pem server-key.pem
 ```

-For the world to see, but not to change...
+For the world to see, but not to change.

 ```bash
 chmod -v 0444 ca.pem server-cert.pem cert.pem
 ```

 Finally, we have all the necessary credentials for the server and clients that need to connect to the server.
-Next, we need to configure the Docker daemon, `dockerd`, to only accept connections from clients that provide a trusted certificate, issued by your Certificate Authority.
+Next, we need to configure the Docker daemon (docker.service), to only accept connections from clients that provide a trusted certificate, issued by your Certificate Authority.
 (CA).

 ---